 Jessica joined Watsi on August 1st, 2016.
-Three years ago, Jessica became the 2082nd member to automatically support a new Watsi patient every month.
-Since then, 3,749 more people have become monthly donors!
+Four years ago, Jessica became the 2082nd member to automatically support a new Watsi patient every month.
+Since then, 3,870 more people have become monthly donors!
 Jessica's most recent donation supported Eliphas, a 13-year-old from Kenya, to fund a surgery to repair his fractured femur.

 Faraja is a two-year-old girl and the last born child in a family of two children in Tanzania.
 Faraja’s father works as a night guard and during the day he tries to seek casual laboring jobs like working on other people’s farms with his wife in order to supplement the little income he is able to get from his night guard job.
 Faraja has clubfoot of her right foot.
 Clubfoot is a condition in which the foot is twisted out of shape.
 This causes difficulty walking and even wearing shoes.
 Fortunately, Faraja traveled to visit our medical partner's care center, Arusha Lutheran Medical Centre.
 There, surgeons will perform clubfoot repair surgery on February 11th.
 Our medical partner, African Mission Healthcare Foundation, is requesting $890 to fund Faraja's clubfoot repair.
 After treatment, she will be able to walk without difficulty.
 Faraja’s mother says, “Please help treat my daughter.
 We are not able to afford her treatment due to financial challenges.”